StackExchange/stack-blog/README.md

 ## Quickstart

 ###1.
-Add yourself as a contributor with an author file
+Add yourself as a contributor with an people file

 [Add yourself as a contributor on the blog](https://github.com/StackExchange/blog/new/master/_people) ([See example file](https://github.com/StackExchange/blog/edit/master/_people/jonhmchan.md))